Sterling edges higher as traders focus on drawn-out Brexit talks | Business

 Britain's chief negotiator David Frost has told Prime Minister Boris Johnson to expect a Brussels trade deal "early next week", The Sun reported, with "a possible landing zone" as soon as next Tuesday.
 That had followed news last week that Dominic Cummings, one of the political architects of the Brexit project, was set to leave the government, leading some observers to predict a greater chance of a deal.

 Giles Coghlan, Chief Currency Analyst at HYCM, said with market positioning in the pound/dollar options market suggesting investors were hedging core long positions in the pound, it was clear they were expecting a deal.
-While the markets had tended to take that view as long as the respective parties remained in talks, the trigger for a break-out from the current range would likely be comments from the ultimate decision-makers.
+One-month sterling implied volatility, a gauge for expected swings in the pound was at 9.8%

-"The market wants something concrete and they'll want it from [British Prime Minister] Johnson or [European Commission President Ursula] von der Leyen.
-That will be the next boost in the pound," he said.
-(Additional reporting by Saikat Chatterjee; Editing by Alex Richardson)
+(Additional reporting by Saikat Chatterjee; Editing by Alex Richardson and Alistair Bell)

 - READ MORE ON: